ShawnJackson/vsts-docs/docs/organizations/billing/vsts-billing-faq.md

 ---
-title: Billing frequently asked questions (FAQs)
+title: Billing frequently asked questions (FAQ)
 description: Find answers to frequently asked questions about billing for your VSTS organization, which is managed in the Azure portal ms.prod: devops ms.technology: devops-billing